MeSabya/PythonLearning/PythonInterviewQuestionsWithAnswers.md

+## What is the var() function in Python?

+The var() function is part of the standard library in Python and is used to get an object’s _dict_ attribute.
+The returned _dict_ attribute contains the changeable attributes of the object.
+This means that when we update the attribute list of an object, the var() function will return the updated dictionary.

+The var() function returns a changeable _dict_ attribute of the passed object.
+This object can be a module, class instance, class, etc. When no parameter is passed, var() returns the local symbol table of the object passed as a dictionary.

 ## How to use a custom object as a key in a dictionary in Python

 DEFINE  ```__hash__() AND __eq__() ``` METHODS FOR A CUSTOM CLASS TO USE A CUSTOM OBJECT AS A KEY IN A DICTIONARY